-Geologists have discovered two alien minerals unknown to Earth in a meteorite in Somalia.
+Geologists have recently discovered two alien minerals unknown to Earth in a meteorite in Somalia.
 A small, 2.5 ounce (70-gram) fragment of the fifteen thousand kilogram fallen comet known as El Ali revealed the alien ore.

 Scientists stumbled upon the unknown mineral in the meteorite while sampling a slice.
 It was only after analyzing the segment in a lab that they realized they had discovered something completely new.

 Alien minerals in El Ali meteorite

 Researchers, scientists, and geologists are excited by the revelation, as it might help them understand more about asteroids and how they form as well as the possibility of locating more.

 Live Science magazine reports the curator and professor in the Department of Earth & Atmospheric Sciences at the University of Alberta Chris Herd as having stated:

 Whenever you find a new mineral, it means that the actual geological conditions, the chemistry of the rock, was different than what’s been found before.
 That’s what makes this exciting: In this particular meteorite you have two officially described minerals that are new to science.

 Herd named one of the alien deposits ‘elaliite’ after the El Ali meteorite.
 The other he termed ‘elkinstantonite’ after Professor Lindy Elkins-Tanto, the vice president of the Interplanetary Initiative at Arizona State University.
 Elkins-Tanton is also the chief investigator of what they call the ‘Psyche’ mission, part of the NASA operation to reach the Asteroid Psyche 16 by 2023.

 How asteroids form